 The chart below shows the average nutrient density score vs time for users who recorded their food intake through the challenge.
 After two or three weeks, users were able to make significant improvements in their nutrient score.

 How often should I log my food?

-Participants were asked to reflect on their energy levels when logging into the Nutrient Optimiser each day.
-This data is used to ensure that daily energy intake is not dropping too low and to prevent excessive slowing of the metabolism due to lower energy intake.
+Participants were asked to reflect on their energy levels each day.
+This data is used to ensure that daily energy intake is not dropping too low and to prevent excessive slowing of the metabolism due to a lower energy intake.